 Program Housing

-Residence Hall: Students will live in a single furnished room with access to a shared kitchenette and laundry facilities.
+Residence Hall: Students will live in a single furnished rooms with access to a private bathroom, shared kitchenette and laundry facilities, or in furnished studio-style apartments with their own kitchenette.

 Homestay: Live with a francophone family and live like a true Parisian, off the beaten tourist path.
 Homestays are located throughout Paris and the nearby suburbs and never more than a short train ride from Reid Hall.
 You will have your own room and share common spaces with your host family and will share meals with them.
 Sharing meals in France is not only an excellent opportunity to practice your language skills but the chance to partake in an essential part of French culture.
 Living with a host family is a great way to experience firsthand the daily rhythm of French life, learn about Paris from an insider's perspective, and be immersed in a French-speaking environment.
 The following meals are included in this option: breakfast, and three dinners a week.